zhangqianhui/ICGan-tensorflow/README.md

 [The Torch code of Author](https://github.com/Guim3/IcGAN).
 ##INTRODUCTION
-In this paper , a real image can be encoded into a latent code z and conditional information y,and then reconstuction to origial image by generative model of Gans.The paper fix z and modify y to obtain variations of the original image.
+In this paper , a real image can be encoded into a latent code z and conditional information y,and then reconstucted to the origial image by generative model of Gans.The paper fix z and modify y to obtain variations of the original image.

 ##Prerequisites